|in million €||2018||2017||Change in|

-The Retail International business segment, with revenue of 13.4 billion euros, is the second-largest business segment in the REWE Group.
-The 5.1 per cent increase in revenue (+4.1 per cent adjusted for currency translation effects) was due primarily to the Full-Range stores segment in Central and Eastern Europe.
-Particularly high revenue increases were generated in Russia, Slovakia and the Czech Republic, which were due mainly to the positive performance of the existing stores and to expansion activities.
+The Retail International business segment, with revenue of 14.2 billion euros, is the second-largest business segment in the REWE Group.
+The 6.7 per cent increase in revenue (+7.1 per cent adjusted for currency translation effects) was due primarily to the Full-Range stores segment in Central and Eastern Europe.
+Particularly high revenue increases were generated in the Czech Republic and Slovakia, due mainly to the positive performance of the existing stores and to expansion activities.
+Furthermore, UAB Palink, Vilnius, Lithuania, which was fully consolidated for the first time on 1 August 2018, contributed significantly to the increase in revenue.
 The Austrian Full-Range Stores segment reported a continued positive revenue trend, which was attributable mainly to food retail.
-Penny International's revenue also made a contribution to this positive development: this was caused by the revenue trend in the Czech Republic and Hungary in particular.
+Penny International's revenue also made a contribution to this positive development: this was caused by the revenue trend in the Czech Republic, Romania and Hungary in particular.

-The Travel and Tourism Business Segment generated consolidated revenue of 4.6 billion euros (brokered travel revenue of 6.5 billion euros), 1.6 per cent over the previous year.
-The increases in revenue in Northern and Eastern Europe and the target destination agencies were offset by declining revenue in Central Europe.
-Overall, the recovery by the destinations Egypt and Tunisia and the high demand for travel to Greece had a positive effect on the revenue trend.
+The Travel and Tourism Business Segment generated consolidated revenue of 4.9 billion euros (brokered travel revenue of 6.7 billion euros), up 5.0 per cent on the previous year.
+The newly developed source market, France, made a particular contribution to the growth in revenue.
+Significant revenue increases were also recorded in Central Europe and the target destination agencies.
+Overall, the recovery by the destinations Egypt, Tunisia and Turkey and the high demand for travel to Greece had a positive effect on the revenue trend.

 Stores and Sales Areas